DavidBarcenas/react-workshops/webpack-starter-kit/README.md

 # Features

-- Webpack configuration
+- Webpack configuration for packaging
+- ESLint configuration to apply good practices
-- Development server configuration
+- Prettier configuration for code format
-- Setting up an environment with typescript
 - Rules for styles, javascript and typescript
-- Creation of hashes
-- Plugin for html

 # Running the app